How to Upgrade to System Center 2012 - Virtual Machine Manager from VMM 2008 R2 SP1

 Applies To: System Center 2012 - Virtual Machine Manager

-Use the following procedure to perform an in-place upgrade of your existing VMM 2008 R2 SP1 installation if all VMM features are installed on the same machine.
+Use the following procedure to perform an in-place upgrade of your existing VMM 2008 R2 SP1 installation if all VMM features are installed on the same computer.

 Membership in the local Administrators group, or equivalent, on the computer that you are configuring is the minimum required to complete this procedure.

 |To avoid any loss of important data, before you upgrade VMM, we highly recommended that you perform a full backup on your VMM database.|